Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 Are Orlando Rents Going Up or Down in 2026?

-Orlando rents are declining modestly — down about 2% year-over-year as of early 2026.
-This follows the pattern across most Sun Belt metros where pandemic-era construction pipelines are delivering units into a market that has absorbed most of its demand surge.
+Orlando rents are down about 3.1% year-over-year as of March 2026, but the decline is slowing fast.
+Year-over-year drops narrowed from -3.2% in late 2024 to roughly flat by early 2026, with some submarkets posting modest positive growth.
+This follows the pattern across most Sun Belt metros where pandemic-era construction pipelines delivered into a market that had absorbed most of its demand surge.

 The key numbers: